Kristal-g/kristal-g.github.io/_posts/2021-03-11-HEVD_Type_Confusion_Windows_10_RS5_x64.md

 ## Introduction
 Hey all!
 This is just me trying again to return my debt to the tech community and document some practical methods of exploitation on an updated Windows 10.

-This post is about Type Confusion vulnerabilty (arbitrary pointer call in this case) in [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver).
+This post is about Type Confusion vulnerability (arbitrary pointer call in this case) in [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver).
 Topics that will be covered here are Stack Pivoting, shellcode writing and some kernel shenanigans.
 I highly recommend reading my previous [post]({% post_url 2021-02-07-HEVD_StackOverflowGS_Windows_10_RS5_x64 %}) as some of the concepts here are explained in detail there, and I won't explain them again here.
 This is not a standalone post.

 Our setup will be: